SGM GOAL / Materials Science and Engineering

 Norbert – 2008: Project Manager, Christian Dior Perfumes

-"As a student in the class of 2011, I completed two internships totaling nine months at Hermès Parfums during my studies before joining Interparfums after graduation.
+“As a member of the Class of 2011, I completed two internships totaling nine months at Hermès Parfums during my studies before joining Interparfums upon graduation.”

-Working for major luxury brands, my company develops and markets the perfume segment of these large houses.
-Within the company, my role as a packaging engineer ranges from the marketing brief to the delivery of products ready to be shipped and marketed around the world.
+Working with major luxury brands, my company develops and markets the fragrance lines for these leading houses.
+In my role as a packaging engineer, my responsibilities range from the initial marketing brief all the way through to delivering products ready for shipment and sale worldwide.

-The multidisciplinary nature of the DUT SGM is one of the things I appreciated the most.
-It allows everyone to find "their happiness" but above all to prepare for working life, where versatility is the key word.
+The multidisciplinary nature of the SGM DUT is one of the things I appreciated most.
+It allows everyone to find what they’re looking for, but above all, it prepares you for the professional world, where versatility is key.

-The SGM program gave me a solid foundation in the materials I use every day in designing new products.
-The courses in technical drawing, part stacking calculations, and material strength now enable me to choose the best materials, validate technical plans, and launch the production of industrial molds for glass, plastic, or zamac parts that will be used in the perfumes of tomorrow.
+The SGM program gave me a solid foundation in the materials I use every day when designing new products.
+The courses in technical drawing, part stacking calculations, and material strength now enable me to select the best materials, validate technical drawings, and launch the production of industrial molds for glass, plastic, or zamac parts that will form the basis of tomorrow’s fragrances.”

-Projects carried out with industrial clients (unique organization in France), which makes students independent and responsible
+Projects carried out with industrial clients (a unique initiative in France), which fosters students' independence and sense of responsibility

 Alternative teaching methods: escape games, serious games, hackathons